 💡 Read more: Embed claaps in Notion

-Step 3.
-Answer questions & align stakeholders
+Answer questions and align stakeholders

 Let your teammates ask questions to refine your brief.

 💡 Tip: You can check if your teammates have seen your claap by clicking on users’ name next to the Share button.